 Kringlan and Smáralind Shopping Malls

-While relatively small in scale compared to other European Christmas markets, there are a number of Christmas markets operating in and around Reykjavik through the end of the Christmas season.
-Yule Town on Ingólfstorg Square is the most popular of the Christmas markets offering a wide selection of hand-crafted gifts, Christmas decorations, sweets and mulled wine, plus a large ice-skating rink in the middle of the square.
+While relatively small in scale compared to other European Christmas markets, there are a number ofmarkets operating in and around through the end of the Christmas season.
+Yule Town on Ingólfstorg Square is the most popular of the markets offering a wide selection of hand-crafted gifts, Christmas decorations, and mulled wine, plus a large ice-skating rink in the middle of the square.
 The market opens to shoppers on the first week of December.
 It’s the perfect opportunity to buy those Christmas tree toppers, centerpieces, and stocking stuffers!